xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 * every invitee to Augusta can play the course
 * the course is completely different in November
 * he went into the Augusta store and met Adam Scott
-* he know he has to be better in long game (he can hit 5 out of 10 through target)
+* he knows he has to be better in long game (he can hit 5 out of 10 through target)
 * Tiger Woods is amazing how he changed things, because it is very difficult for someone who has been playing so long to change anything

 # NLU Podcast, Episode 378: Stephen Curry
 * started as 9 yo, mostly in the summer when his dad didn't play in NBA
 * he plays maybe twice a month during the season
 * do not burn yourself in the practice rounds, otherwise you have no power on Thursday and Friday
 * he does Trackman very sporadic